Ethical accessories and homewares

-Flying Fox Fabrics makes beautiful and affordable bags, purses, accessories and cushion covers through an unique cross-cultural collaboration.
+Flying Fox Fabrics makes beautiful and affordable bags, purses, accessories and cushion covers through a unique cross-cultural collaboration.
 The project supports livelihoods for both Indigenous Australians and disadvantaged Cambodian artisans.
-The makers are highly skilled and create quality products.
-Launched in 2019 it is an extension of a micro-business I created and managed for Injalak Arts from 2013 – 2019.
+The makers are highly skilled and adept at creating quality products.
+Launched in 2019 it is an extension of a micro-business created and managed for Injalak Arts from 2013 – 2019.
 It was originally conceived as a way of value-adding to create products from that art centre’s Aboriginal designed hand-printed fabrics.
 We now source quality fabrics from a range of remote community art centres plus other Australian artists, Cambodia and Africa.

 How it works